 Harry gave her a gummy grin and clapper his little hands together.
 His mother was unable to resist swooping him up in a hug and kissing him on the cheek, making him giggle.
 Harry was the light of her life.

 Even at his young age Lily could already see so much of both her and Steve in him.
-When Harry's hair had come in it was the same ash-blonde as Steve's.
-He had inherited Steve's jaw and chin as well, giving him Steve's toothy, or currently gummy, smile.
+When Harry's hair had come in it was the same ash-blonde of Steve's.
+He had inherited Steve's toothy (or currently gummy) smile.
 But he had Lily's lips, her nose, and her wide eyes—the color of emeralds in sunshine.
 Of course he did have Steve's thick eyebrows, making it very amusing whenever he was concentrating and looking like Steve when the man was serious.
 The laugh was Lily's, the expressions Steve's, and the sparkle of life in his eyes all his own.